5 people killed, 21 injured in shooting in Midland-Odessa, Texas: Authorities

 Police said just after 5:30 p.m. local time that there was no continuing active shooter threat, saying the gunman had been killed at the Cinergy in Odessa.
-Police in previously Odessa said there were multiple people with gunshot wounds but not give a specific number.

-An official with the Texas Department of Public Safety told ABC News that 13 people had been shot.
+Police have not released the gunman's identity, saying only that he was a white male in his mid-30s.

 Midland Memorial Hospital said it has received six patients, including three in critical condition.
 A Midland officer, an Odessa officer and a DPS trooper were among the injured.